leticiamat/leticiamat.github.io/discrete-structures.md

 By rephrasing the problem above in this language, we can say that in any graph with six vertices, there is either a clique of size $3$ or an independent set of size $3$.

+# Lecture 3: The basics of Graph Theory - Part III

 ### Job Assignment

 We have $m$ jobs and $n$ people, but not all people are qualified for all jobs.